mert-tetik/LigidPainter/README.md

     Left CTRL + D = Duplicate the selected nodes
     Left CTRL + I = Invert selected nodes
     Left CTRL + A = Select all the nodes
+    Left CTRL + W = Hide the elements of the selected node